sitamgithub-MSIT/gliner-litserve/README.md

 [![Open In Studio](https://pl-bolts-doc-images.s3.us-east-2.amazonaws.com/app-2/studio-badge.svg)](https://lightning.ai/sitammeur/studios/gliner-litserve)

 [GLiNER](https://huggingface.co/knowledgator/modern-gliner-bi-large-v1.0), a flexible Named Entity Recognition model using a bi-encoder architecture ([ModernBERT-large](https://huggingface.co/answerdotai/ModernBERT-large) and [BGE-base-en](https://huggingface.co/BAAI/bge-base-en-v1.5)), overcomes limitations of traditional NER and LLMs by enabling recognition of unlimited entities with faster inference and better generalization, while offering superior efficiency compared to DeBERTa-based models.
-This project demonstrates the use of the GLiNER model for the Named Entity Recognition (NER) task served using LitServe, an easy-to-use, flexible serving engine for AI models built on FastAPI.
+This project demonstrates using the GLiNER model for the Named Entity Recognition (NER) task served using LitServe, an easy-to-use, flexible serving engine for AI models built on FastAPI.

 ## Project Structure